Feel free to contact us directly with any questions or comments regarding Global Washington. We welcome your feedback.

 Kristen Dailey, Executive Director

 Kristen has over 20 years of experience in international development including advocacy, issue campaigns, microcredit, and building partnerships among NGOs, businesses, and government.
-Most recently, she was the Chief Operating Officer and Senior Vice President at the Initiative for Global Development where she played a leadership role in growing the organization from a small program in Seattle to an international business alliance.
+Prior to Global Washington, she was the Chief Operating Officer and Senior Vice President at the Initiative for Global Development where she played a leadership role in growing the organization from a small program in Seattle to an international business alliance.

 Her professional background also includes work at Global Partnerships, the United Nations Foundation, and working with low-income refugee and immigrant families in South Seattle.
 Her expertise includes strategic planning, membership models, budgeting, fundraising, and corporate partnerships.